velocirobbie/greengraph/README.md

 In the root directory enter

-$ python install setup.py

-or

 $ sudo python install setup.py

+Or, you can install directly from githup with:

+$ sudo pip install git+git://github.com/velocirobbie/greengraph

 Usage
 -----